DIAGNijmegen/website-content/content/pages/vacancies/drug_interaction_databases.md

 The project will focus on:

-- Extrapolate the (expected) effect of coadministration, action and mechanism of the ~1000 drugs from the database
+- Extrapolating the expected effects, actions, and mechanisms of coadministration for approximately 1,000 drugs from the database
 - Combining data to fill the database for DDI management
-- Develop procedures for regular updates of the database
+- Developing procedures for regular database updates
-- Develop procedures for assessing correctness of DDI recommendations
+- Developing procedures for assessing the correctness of DDI recommendations

 ## Data